typetron/typetron.org/tutorials/blog/images.md

     updatedAt: Date;
 }
 ```

-Let's make a new article so the field image will get populated.
-Now, if we make a HTTP GET
+Let's make a new article by making again a HTTP Post request so the field image will get
-request to [localhost:8000](http://localhost:8000) we can see our _image_ key with the weird
+populated.
+Now, if we make a HTTP GET request to [localhost:8000](http://localhost:8000) we
-name we've seen in the _public/articles_ directory.
-All the other article don't have an image
+can see our _image_ key with the weird name we've seen in the _public/articles_ directory.
-yet.
-You can use the _edit_ route to update their image.
+All the other articles don't have an image yet.
+You can use the _edit_ route to update their
+image.

 To actually see our image we will have to set up static file serving feature.
 All we have to
-do is to tell Typetron where these static files are by changing the config from _config/app.js_
+do is to tell Typetron where these static files are by changing the config from _config/app.ts_
 file.
 Luckily, we can easily do this by uncommenting the _staticAssets_ key in that file.
 This will give Typetron access to show the files from the _public_ directory when you access
 them: